The sigma function over a family of cyclic trigonal curves with a singular fiber: Introduction

 we will exhibit the first algebraic de Rham cohomology groups, whose generators are given by first and second-kind differentials, as well as their period matrices, for $X_s$ when $s \in D_\varepsilon^*$, and for $X_\hzero$.
 We show the precise behavior of the integrals in Appendices A and B. Finally, in Section 4 we compare these objects over the non-singular fiber $X_s$ to those of $X_\hzero$ at $s=0$.
 Using this analysis, we construct the sigma functions $\ssigma{}$ and $\nsigma{}$ of $X_s$ $(s\in D_s^*)$ and of $X_\hzero$.
 The relationship of the sigma function with the algebraic functions of the curve, particularly with the al function, which we had also previously constructed for the trigonal cyclic case \cite{MP15} turns out to be essential.

-Using the fact that a section of the divisor that gives the principal polarization with the given modular behavior over the family is unique, We view the sigma functions $\ssigma{}$ and $\nsigma{}$ as the canonical bases of the (translate) theta line bundles $\cL_{\cJ_s}$ and $\cL_{\cJ_\hzero}$ on the Jacobi varieties, $\cJ_s$ and $\cJ_\hzero$, and thus obtain an explicit extension in the limit $s\longrightarrow 0$ from $\cL_{\cJ_s}$, $s\in D_\varepsilon^*$, to $\cL_{\cJ_\hzero}$, and produce an explicit line bundle over the Jacobian fibration of the family, except that instead of a generalized Jacobian over the central fiber, as in the case considered by Igusa \cite{Igusa}, our function lives on the Jacobian of the desingularization $X_\hzero$.
+Using the fact that a section of the divisor that gives the principal polarization with the given modular behavior over the family is unique, we view the sigma functions $\ssigma{}$ and $\nsigma{}$ as the canonical bases of the (translate) theta line bundles $\cL_{\cJ_s}$ and $\cL_{\cJ_\hzero}$ on the Jacobi varieties, $\cJ_s$ and $\cJ_\hzero$.
+Thus we obtain an explicit extension in the limit $s\longrightarrow 0$ from $\cL_{\cJ_s}$, $s\in D_\varepsilon^*$, to $\cL_{\cJ_\hzero}$, and produce an explicit line bundle over the Jacobian fibration of the family.
+In the family, using the sigma functions, we provide the connection to the Jacobian of the desingularization $X_\hzero$ over the central fiber instead of a generalized Jacobian considered by Igusa \cite{Igusa}.
 Recent progress on the study of the modular structure of the sigma functions by Eilbeck, Gibbons, \^Onishi and Yasuda \cite{EGOY}, based on the investigation of Buchstaber and Leykin \cite{BuL}, enables us to find the behavior of the sigma function as the period lattice varies.
 Using their results, we explicitly compare the structure of the limit of $\cL_{\cJ_s}$ with that of $\cL_{\cJ_\hzero}$ and the ramified covering $\widetilde{D_{\varepsilon}^*}$ of $D_{\varepsilon}^*$ given by the cyclic group of order three.
 The definition of sigma involves theta characteristics; while the parity behavior of theta characteristics over families is well-known \cite{atiyah, mumford}, we need to compute explicitly the limit of the Riemann constant, which for our curves is translated by a multiple of the divisor at infinity on the affine part of the curve; in particular, we observe the behavior of the Weierstrass semigroup going from symmetric to non-symmetric under degeneration.

 Since this degeneration can be regarded as a higher-genus version of the elliptic case, type IV in Kodaira's classification, we apply the technique of this paper to the case of such degenerate family of elliptic curves in Appendix \ref{AppdxC}.
 We make use of a very simple expression for the elliptic al function, whereas for the present trigonal case defining al requires an elaborate configuration of triple covers of the Jacobian.
 We give an explicit description of the behavior of sigma for the degeneration of type IV, which had not previously appeared as far as we know.